Dragon Age: Redemption

-Dragon Age: Redemption is a six-part webseries based on the Dragon Age video game series developed by BioWare.
+Dragon Age: Redemption is an American six-part webseries based on the Dragon Age video game series developed by BioWare.
 It was created by and stars Felicia Day, creator and star of the webseries The Guild.
 Day plays Tallis, an Elven assassin.
 Filming began in early January 2011 and Day enlisted the help of many prior Hollywood acquaintances.

 The web series premiered on October 10, 2011, as a tie-in to the Dragon Age II DLC pack Mark Of The Assassin which was released on October 11, 2011.